awsdocs/amazon-ec2-user-guide/doc_source/ebs-modify-volume.md

 If your current\-generation Amazon EBS volume is attached to a current\-generation EC2 instance type, you can increase its size, change its volume type, or \(for an `io1` volume\) adjust its IOPS performance, all without detaching it\.
 You can apply these changes to detached volumes as well\.
 For more information about the current generation instance types, see [Current Generation Instances](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#current-gen-instances)\.

-**Note**
-Many previous\-generation instance types also support modification of EBS volumes without detachment\. \(The warnings appearing for some of these instance types may be safely ignored\.\) These include:
+The following previous\-generation instance types support modification of EBS volumes without detachment: C1, C3, CC2, CR1, G2, I2, M1, M3, R3\.
+You can safely ignore any warnings that occur with these instance types\.
-C1 \(with warning\)
-C3
-CC2 \(with warning\)
-CR1 \(with warning\)
-G2
-I2
-M1 \(with warning\)
-M3
-R3
 If you are using an unsupported previous\-generation instance type, or if you encounter an error while attempting a volume modification, follow the procedures in [Appendix: Starting and Stopping an Instance to Modify an EBS Volume](stop-start.md)\.

-In general, the following steps are involved in modifying a volume:
+In general, use following steps when modifying a volume:

 1. **Issue the modification command\.** For more information, see [Modifying an EBS Volume from the Console](console-modify.md) and [Modifying an EBS Volume from the Command Line](cli-modify.md)\.